 As COVID-19 cases increase and schools start to reopen, children are going to have more and more coronavirus scares.
 That means they’re going to need to get tested more often.
 And COVID testing for kids is no easy feat.
 Considering how invasive testing is, your kid is sure to put up a fight — or shed some tears.
-Most COVID-19 tests are done with nasopharyngeal swabs that go deep into the nose and are incredibly uncomfortable.
+Most COVID-19 tests for kids, and adults alike, are done with nasopharyngeal swabs that go deep into the nose and are incredibly uncomfortable.
 Some people describe the tests as tickling or even stabbing their brain.
 But there are COVID tests for kids that are faster, cheaper, and a hell of a lot more bearable.

 Saliva Tests for COVID-19

 In the early days of the pandemic, some experts were skeptical of looking for coronavirus in saliva samples.
-But this testing method is becoming more and more popular.
+But the saliva testing method is becoming more and more popular.
 Spitting into a test tube is more pleasant than getting swabbed in the back of the nose, and recent studies suggest it may be as accurate.

 Although tens of thousands of U.S. residents get their saliva tested for the coronavirus each day, that’s still only a small fraction of daily tests.
 Spit tests aren’t offered at all testing facilities, and it will be easier to get one in some states than others.
 If you live in Minnesota, for example, saliva tests are free and available to everyone.
 But if there aren’t options available in your area, you can get one delivered to your home from this list of at-home tests compiled by Fatherly.